vchacham/Object-detection-Biggest-Strawberry--Open-CV/README.md

-# Object detection- To find the Biggest-Strawberry using OpenCV
+# Object detection- To find the Biggest Strawberry using OpenCV

 The code is a simple OpenCV Code.
 It has been commented heavily and is almost self explanatory.